- Comparing Risks in Different Types of Urban EB-5 Projects

 Saltaire St. Petersburg has already created enough EB-5 eligible jobs to satisfy the 10-job requirement for all EB-5 investors who join the project.

-Only 430 new jobs need to be created to support the maximum number of EB-5 investors, and 558 have already been created.
-Beyond this, the Saltaire St. Petersburg Phase II project is expected to create a total of 1,926 qualifying jobs for EB-5 investors—roughly 44.8 jobs per investor.
+Only 350 new jobs need to be created to support the maximum number of Class E EB-5 investors, and 774 have already been created.
+Beyond this, the Saltaire St. Petersburg Phase II project is expected to create a total of 2,366 qualifying jobs for all EB-5 investors in the project.
 Therefore, investors in Saltaire St. Petersburg will enjoy ample job creation—far beyond what is needed—and thus a higher chance of a successful immigration process.

 Additional Features that Mitigate EB-5 Investors’ Risk